 Skip to main content

-When you delete a doc, you're also deleting a URL.
-The old URL, when visited, will return a 404 - Page Not Found error, which is not the customer experience we want.
-Additionally, this damages our SEO.
+When you move a doc or remove it altogether, that deletes its URL.
+Visiting the old URL will return a 404 - Page Not Found error, which negatively impacts customer experience and can damage our SEO.

 Prerequisites

-• You must have a GitHub account to contribute to Sumo Logic documentation.
+• You'll need a GitHub account to contribute to Sumo Logic Docs.

 • We recommend adding 2FA protection when contributing to Sumo Logic repositories.

-• Help us keep Sumo Logic open and inclusive by reviewing our Code of Conduct.
+• Help us keep Sumo Logic Docs open and inclusive by reviewing our Code of Conduct.

 Step 1: Create a 301 redirect

-As an example, let's say we have two existing docs called Nginx app and Nginx (Legacy) app, and we need to deprecate the legacy version.
+As an example, let's say there are two docs called Nginx App and Nginx (Legacy) App, and we need to deprecate the latter.

-1. In your GitHub authoring tool (like Atom or VS Code), open our cid-redirects.json file, which contains all 301 redirects.
+1. In your GitHub authoring tool (like VS Code), open the cid-redirects.json file, which contains all 301 redirects.

-2. Add a redirect from the legacy URL you're removing to the new URL that contains the equivalent content.
+2. Add a redirect from the old URL you're removing to the new URL containing the equivalent content.

 "/docs/integrations/web-servers/nginx-legacy": "/docs/integrations/web-servers/nginx",

-In your GitHub authoring tool, run a search for the URL you're removing.
-In this case, it looks like the legacy URL appears in other docs.
-Check with a Sumo subject matter expert (SME) to confirm that you can replace all with the new URL.
+1. In your GitHub authoring tool, run a search for the URL you're removing.
+For example, if the legacy URL appears in other documents, replace all instances with the new URL.

 warning